mozilla/persona/docs/PRIMARY_PROTOCOL.md

 The top level keys present have the following contents and meaning:

-  * **public-key** is a public key that can be used to verify that certificates issued from the primary are authentic.
+  * **public-key** is a public key that can be used to verify that certificates issued by the primary are authentic.
-  * **authentication** is a path that serves web content that can be rendered by UI rendered by the browser to allow the user to authenticate to the IdP.
+  * **authentication** is a path that serves web content that can be rendered by the browser to allow the user to authenticate to the IdP.
   * **provisioning** is a path to content that is capable of attaining a certificate given an established session with the